-Given that a necessary part of the process involves the transfer of company funds to an account controlled by the liquidator prior to distribution, we understand that potential clients will want evidence of our credentials before commencing the process.
+Given that a necessary part of the process involves the transfer of company funds to an account controlled by the liquidator, we understand that potential clients will want evidence of our credentials before commencing the process.

-David is a licensed insolvency practitioner with over 25 years’ experience, and is the founding partner of Traverse Advisory Ltd, a corporate recovery practice, assisting owner managed businesses of all shapes and sizes.
+David is a licensed insolvency practitioner with over 25 years’ experience.
+He is the founding partner of Traverse Advisory Ltd, a corporate recovery practice which assists owner managed businesses of all shapes and sizes.

 David is licensed to act as an insolvency practitioner by the Insolvency Practitioners Association in the UK.
 His membership can be verified via the “Search for a member” red box on the right.
 David is also a member of the insolvency trade body R3, and his membership can be similarly verified via the “Find a practitioner” box in the bottom right.
 His licence number is 8307.

 Through the above business, Chris has lots of experience working remotely with clients, using IT/the internet to streamline processes.
-He was also very aware of the impact of ESC C16 changes on the contractor market and that they might start looking for other options.
+He was also very aware of the impact of ESC C16 changes on the contractor market and the desire for other options.

 Everyone taking formal insolvency appointments (which includes solvent members voluntary liquidations) has to have a practising licence issued by the practitioner’s statutory Regulatory body, and must have in place security for the proper performance of their functions.
 The security is in the form of a bond issued by a surety.